Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 so that $I_0 = 0$ and $I_1 = x_\star \sim \mu_\star$.
 For each $t\in(0,1)$, the law of $I_t$ is the convolution of $\mu_\star$ with a non-degenerate Gaussian, and therefore admits a smooth density $\rho_t$ with respect to Lebesgue measure.

 The process $(I_t)$ is in general not Markovian, but one can construct a Markov diffusion with the same marginals at each time; this can be seen as a consequence of Gy\"ongy's mimicking theorem \cite{gyongy1986mimicking}.
-For the interpolant, this Markovian ``shadow'' has an explicit drift.
+For the interpolant, this Markovian projection admits an explicit drift formula.

 \begin{theorem}[Baseline generative diffusion; informal, see Theorem~\ref{thm:1:b} for the precise statement] The SDE \eqref{eq:intro:sde} with $g_t = \sigma_t$ and drift

 where $z \sim \sfN(0,\mathrm{I})$ is independent of $x_\star$, satisfies $\mathrm{Law}(X_t) = \mathrm{Law}(I_t)$ for all $t \in [0,1]$, and in particular $X_1 \sim \mu_\star$. \end{theorem}